 We know that paying for your graduate degree is an important factor when choosing a school.
 Contact the Graduate Information Office to talk more about the key factors to consider – or, read on to learn about the different ways you can finance your graduate degree.

 Applying for Financial Aid

-Students beginning in Fall 2019 and Spring 2020 will need to complete the 2019-2020 form.
+Students beginning in Summer and Fall 2020 will need to complete the 2020-2021 form.
 Be sure to complete all sections of the FAFSA and include our school code and name in the appropriate box(es) on the FAFSA your information will be sent to Concordia University.
 Our school code is: Concordia University, CA federal code #013885.

 Students Receiving Financial Aid

 Once all of these steps have been completed and you are accepted (or conditionally accepted) to the graduate program and registered for classes, the Financial Aid Office will review your information and determine your eligibility for financial aid.
 You will then receive a financial aid award notification via your eagles email from the Concordia Financial Aid Office.
 You will need to accept the full or partial amount or decline each offer in My Records.
 The offer of financial aid becomes official only upon receipt of the electronic acceptance.
 New students accepting financial aid must complete Loan Entrance Counseling and sign your Master Promissory Note (MPN).
 Note: If you are accepted after the first day of classes, you will be ineligible for aid until the next term.